lidofinance/lido-improvement-proposals/LIPS/lip-37.md

 Rotating the owner therefore requires deploying a fresh `DelegationContract` and reassigning the role to the new contract.
 This also prevents silent transfer of committee participation between organizations and avoids legal ambiguity over who is accountable for the seat.

-##### Delegatee Assignment and Revocation
+##### Delegate Assignment and Revocation

 Assignment is cooldown-gated; revocation is immediate:

-- **Assignment** (`assignDelegatee(newHotKey)`) schedules the new delegatee, which becomes effective after the contract's `cooldown` elapses (immediately if the cooldown is 0). **The currently effective delegatee stays active throughout the cooldown** and is dropped only when the new key activates — so `getDelegatee()` returns the old key right up until the new one takes over, and a routine rotation has no gap.
+- **Assignment** (`assignDelegate(newHotKey)`) schedules the new delegate, which becomes effective after the contract's `cooldown` elapses (immediately if the cooldown is 0). **The currently effective delegate stays active throughout the cooldown** and is dropped only when the new key activates — so `getDelegate()` returns the old key right up until the new one takes over, and a routine rotation has no gap.
 Reassigning before the cooldown elapses replaces the pending key and restarts the cooldown, with the current key staying effective throughout.
-The cooldown is a reaction window: an unexpected assignment (e.g. from a compromised owner) is visible via the `DelegateeNominated` event and `getPendingDelegatee()` for `cooldown` seconds before the new key can act — while the previous key keeps operating the seat — so monitoring and governance can react before any swap takes effect.
+The cooldown is a reaction window: an unexpected assignment (e.g. from a compromised owner) is visible via the `DelegateNominated` event and `getPendingDelegate()` for `cooldown` seconds before the new key can act — while the previous key keeps operating the seat — so monitoring and governance can react before any swap takes effect.
-- **Revocation** (`revokeDelegatee()`) is immediate and clears both the current and any pending delegatee, leaving the contract with no delegatee until a new one is assigned and its cooldown elapses.
+- **Revocation** (`revokeDelegate()`) is immediate and clears both the current and any pending delegate, leaving the contract with no delegate until a new one is assigned and its cooldown elapses.

 The cooldown is set in the constructor and cannot change; it may be 0.

 ##### Emergency Termination

-The owner may call `terminate()` to permanently disable the contract's `execute()` function; it also clears the active delegatee (equivalent to `revokeDelegatee()`) as part of the same call.
+The owner may call `terminate()` to permanently disable the contract's `execute()` function; it also clears the active delegate (equivalent to `revokeDelegate()`) as part of the same call.
 This is an **irreversible** operation: a terminated contract cannot be reactivated.
 After termination:

-- All delegatee calls to `execute()` revert.
+- All delegate calls to `execute()` revert.
-- All state-changing owner methods (`assignDelegatee()`, `revokeDelegatee()`, and `terminate()` itself) also revert. `recoverETH()` is the sole exception: it remains callable so the owner can still rescue ETH stranded on a terminated contract.
+- All state-changing owner methods (`assignDelegate()`, `revokeDelegate()`, and `terminate()` itself) also revert. `recoverETH()` is the sole exception: it remains callable so the owner can still rescue ETH stranded on a terminated contract.
-- `getDelegatee()` returns `address(0)`, so any pull-style integrator that resolves the active delegatee through it (to verify a signature) fails closed and does not keep trusting the last delegatee.
+- `getDelegate()` returns `address(0)`, so any pull-style integrator that resolves the active delegate through it (to verify a signature) fails closed and does not keep trusting the last delegate.
 - A new `DelegationContract` must be deployed and the role must be reassigned to the new address.

 Termination is intended for scenarios where the owner believes the owner's own address has been compromised and wishes to ensure no further actions can be taken under its authority.

 ##### Hot-Key Rotation

-For a **planned** rotation the owner calls `assignDelegatee(newHotKey)`.
+For a **planned** rotation the owner calls `assignDelegate(newHotKey)`.
 The previous key keeps operating until the new key becomes effective after the cooldown, so the rotation is seamless.

 The specific cadence for routine rotation is not mandated here; recommended practices will be maintained on the Lido research forum and may be revised.
 Contract-level requirements are:

-- On any suspected or confirmed hot-key compromise, the owner must call `revokeDelegatee()` to drop the key **immediately**.
+- On any suspected or confirmed hot-key compromise, the owner must call `revokeDelegate()` to drop the key **immediately**.
-- A replacement is then assigned with `assignDelegatee(newHotKey)` and becomes effective after its cooldown.
+- A replacement is then assigned with `assignDelegate(newHotKey)` and becomes effective after its cooldown.
 - After assignment, the operator updates the daemon configuration.

 ##### Owner Address Requirements